-Over that time the company had delayed delivery of new planes, reportedly paid staff late, and cut back on perks for employees at hotels, the sources said.
+Over that time the company has delayed the delivery of expensive new planes, reportedly paid staff late, and cut back on perks for its employees at hotels, the sources said.

-Against the backdrop of what appeared to be mounting cash-flow problems, the Post reported on Wednesday the government was working on a contingency plan should the airline collapse during the Lunar New Year next month, one of the busiest travel periods for airlines in the region.
+Against the backdrop of what appeared to be mounting cash-flow problems, the Post reported on Wednesday that the government was working on a contingency plan should the airline collapse during the Lunar New Year in February, one of the busiest travel periods for airlines in the region.

-However, in a statement released yesterday, the airline said that it “has been and will continue to operate as normal”.
+However, in a statement released on Friday, the airline said that it “has been and will continue to operate as normal”.

 In addition, payments to pilots changed over the past several months.
 After switching banks, a source said, pilots who expected to be paid at 9am on the day their salary was due typically received it several hours later.

 “This caused slight concern for the pilots.
 However, all monies were still received the same day,” a senior company insider said.